-Main items in the questionnaire for the evaluation of Board Of Directors
+Main items in the guestionnaire for the evaluation of Board Of Directors

-- 1. Composition of the Board of Directors - 2.
-General operation of the Board of Directors - 3.
-Composition and roles of individual committees (Nominating Committee, Compensation Committee) - 4.
-General operation of the Nominating Committee - 5.
+1. Composition of the Board of Directors 6.
+Support system for outside directors 2.
+General operation of the Board of Directors 7.
+Roles and expectations of the audit & supervisory board members Composition and roles of individual committees (Nominating Committee, Compensation Committee) 8.
+Relationship with investors and shareholders 4.
+General operation of the Nominating Committee 9.
+Governance system, effectiveness of the Board of Directors in general 5.
 General operation of the Compensation Committee